Information Storage in the Stochastic Ising Model: Introduction

-Of particular relevance to our paper is the so-called zero-temperature SIM on the two-dimensional (2D) square lattice.
-Taking the limit of $\beta\to\infty$, the transition rule amounts to a majority update: the updated site takes the same spin as the majority of its neighbors, or, in case of a tie, chooses its spin according to a fair coin toss.
-This process has been much studied in the physics literature as a model of ``domain coarsening'' (see, e.g., \cite{Spirin_Kinetic_Ising2001}): clusters of constant sign (either $+1$ or $-1$) shrink, grow, split or coalesce as their boundaries evolve.
-One of the prominent rigorous results on this model concerns the disappearance time of an all-plus droplet in a sea of minuses.
-In \cite{Lacoin_Anisotropic2014} it was shown that any such convex droplet disappears within time proportional to its area.
-This result, known as the Lifshitz law, is central to analyzing one of the coding schemes in this work.
+Of particular relevance to this work is the zero-temperature SIM on the two-dimensional (2D) square lattice.
+Taking the limit of $\beta\to\infty$, the transition rule amounts to a majority update: the updated site adopts the spin of the majority of its neighbors, if a majority exists, and flips a fair coin otherwise.
+This process has been studied in the physics literature as a model of `domain coarsening' (see, e.g., \cite{Spirin_Kinetic_Ising2001}): clusters of constant spin shrink, grow, split or coalesce, as their boundaries evolve.
+The particular question of the disappearance time of an all-plus droplet in a sea of minuses is tightly related to the storage problem considered herein.
+In \cite{Lacoin_Anisotropic2014}, it was shown that any such convex droplet disappears within time proportional to its area.
+This result, known as the Lifshitz law \cite{lifshitz1962kinetics} will be used to analyze one of the storage schemes we later propose.